 Design Depiction of Team and City History

-Functionality Including Ease of Getting Around and Accessing Main Area
+Functionality Including Ease of Getting Around & Accessing Main Area

 Scoreboard Visibility and Style